Camagwinii/Wherether/README.md

 ## Overview

 **Wherether** is a modern, responsive weather application built using **React, TypeScript, Vite, Tailwind CSS**, and **TanStack Query**.
-It provides users with detailed weather forecasts, current conditions, and a visually engaging interface that changes depending on the city selected.
+It provides users with detailed weather forecasts, current conditions, and a visually engaging interface.

 The app also features: